 General summary: This chapter used a skill called map overlaying to test these hypotheses.
 Map overlaying is a big idea in geography.
 The goal in this book is to find a small handful of big ideas that can help us understand a large number of things in the world around us.
-You can find a list of these big ideas in this book at the end of this chapter.
+You can find a list of these big ideas at the end of this chapter.

 These ideas will make it easier to interpret news stories about issues in many places around the world.
-You now have a good idea of where people have chosen live in the world, and where it seems to be cold, dry, or steep.
+You now have a good idea of where people live in the world, and where it is cold, dry, or steep.